-- If slopes between eight percent (8%) and ten percent (10%) are disturbed as a result of a proposed development, the Development Review Board may require the applicant to submit plans for erosion and sediment control during construction and plans for post-construction slope stabilization.
-These plans shall be prepared by a registered professional engineer. - Development and disturbance of more than 10,000 square feet of slopes greater than ten percent (10%) and less than twenty-five percent (25%) shall require Conditional Use Review by the Development Review Board.
-In addition to the Conditional Use Standards in this Bylaw, applicants shall meet the following standards: - The applicant shall provide a grading plan for the construction site and all access routes.
-Grades for roads and driveways shall not exceed the maximums prescribed in the Public Works Specifications.
+- Development with impervious surfaces totaling more than 5,000 square feet of proposed impervious area on steep slopes shall require Conditional Use Review by the Development Review Board.
+In addition to the Conditional Use Standards in this Bylaw, applicants shall meet the following: - The applicant shall provide a grading plan for the construction site and all access routes.
+Grades for roads and driveways shall not exceed the maximums prescribed in this Bylaw.
 Switchbacks and curve radii shall be designed to allow for safe ingress and egress of service and emergency vehicles. - Site disturbance, including cut and fill, shall be minimized and shall not create a detrimental impact on slope stability or increase erosion potential.
-The applicant shall submit plans for erosion and sediment control during construction and plans for postconstruction slope stabilization.
-These plans shall be prepared by a registered professional engineer.
+The applicant shall submit scaled plans for erosion and sediment control during construction and plans for post-construction slope stabilization.
+These plans shall be prepared by a registered professional engineer or person having a valid Vermont Designers License.
 Erosion and sediment control measures shall at minimum meet the requirements of the Vermont Handbook for Soil Erosion and Sediment Control on Construction Sites.
 Potential post-construction slope stabilization measures include, but are not limited to, retaining walls and/or dense landscaping.